 TWO: Set up your work station

 Set up your macarons on a baking tray lined with parchment paper.

-Use the food writer in the color brown to draw branches, like the macaron on the bottom left of the photo above.
+Use the food writer in the color brown to draw branches.

 FOUR: Paint the Leaves